 |Speed of Transaction|

-Make sure you take extra care on documentation part when selling your car to someone.
-While its not an exhaustive list, here are some most important documents required to sell the car
+Make sure you take extra care of the documentation part when selling your car to someone.
+While it’s not an exhaustive list, here are some most important documents required to sell the car

 We have discussed different ways to sell your car and what are the important points to consider.
-But now lets look at some of the steps you can take and process you should follow to sell your car the best price and without much hassles
+But now let’s look at some of the steps you can take and process you should follow to sell your car the best price and without any hassles

-Do please contribute here in comments section to enrich this article for others benefit
+Do please contribute here in the comments section to enrich this article for others benefit